ShilohAlleyne/nix-for-the-arts/docs/Nix and Open source software for the Arts.typ

   == I. An introduction to functional programming
   #line(length: 100%, stroke: 1pt + black)

-  Functional programming  is a programming paradigm, whose basal unit of computation is a function, a self contained module of code that accomplishes a specific task @programming_functions).
+  Functional programming  is a programming paradigm, whose basal unit of computation is a function, a self contained module of code that accomplishes a specific task @why_functional_programming_matters_1984).
 Complex programs are then built through the composition and chaining of these functions.
 There are a few core tenets to the functional paradigm, the main two being *immutability* and *functional purity*, both of which are intrinsically linked.
 The concept of functional purity is that given the same inputs, a given function will always produce the same outputs.
 Pure functions are said to have referential transparency.
 A classic example of this would be a function which given any number n, adds one to it and returns the result: $f(x) = x + 1$.
 This function, when given the input $3$ always produces $4$.
 In a programming language such as Haskell, it would be written as:

   ```haskell
   addOne :: Int -> Int